 SM462 Senior Seminar (1.5 cr.)
-This course guides the student in his/her preparation of the senior portfolio and the oral interview.
-Student will be provided an opportunity for self-development and synthesis of the major themes explored during prior courses.
+This course guides the student in their preparation of the senior portfolio and the oral interview.
+Students will be provided an opportunity for self-development and synthesis of the major themes explored during prior courses.
 Both individual and group activities are scheduled in order to facilitate the senior comprehensive preparation and career planning.

 SM488 Internship in Sport Management (3 cr.)
-This experience, for a minimum of 100 hours, is designed to provide the student with a unique experience in a sport environment of his or her interest.
+This experience, for a minimum of 100 hours, is designed to provide the student with a unique experience in a sport environment of their interest.
 The student finds an agency that will allow the student experience in sport program planning, management instruction, or marketing.
 Prerequisites: Senior standing and approval of advisor.